JDFind/android-cmake/README.md

+# What's different?
+In this fork I cherry-picked some commits that improved/ fixed issues with the original code.

 # android-cmake

 CMake is great, and so is Android.
 This is a collection of CMake scripts that may be useful to the Android NDK community.
 It is based on experience from porting OpenCV library to Android: http://opencv.org/platforms/android.html